Paigro/IAV25-IglesiasRodrigo/README.md

   accPoints: int # Number of points accumulated in this node.
   untriedActions: list = state.getPossibleActions() # Actions that are lef to try.

-    function untriedActions() -> list:
-      untriedActions = state.getPossibleActions()
-      return untriedActions

-    function getNVisits() -> int:
-      return nVisits

     function expands() -> MCTSNode:
-      action = untriedActions.pop() # Pick the first action to make. nextState = state.move(action) # Simulates the next state base in the action taken. newChild = MCTSNode(nextState, this, action) # Creates a new child with the new properties.

-      children.add(newChil) # Adds the child to the list of childs. return newChild
+      action = untriedActions.pop() # Pick the first action to make. simState = state.move(action) # Simulates the next state base in the action taken. newChild = MCTSNode(simState, this, action) # Creates a new child with the new properties. children.add(newChild) # Adds the child to the list of childs. return newChild

-    function isEnough() -> bool:
-      return accPoints >= 15

     function rollout() -> float:
-      simState = state # Copy of the state to simulate.

-      while not simState.isEnough():
+      simState = state # Copy of the state to simulate. while not simState.isEnough():
         possibleMoves = simState.getPossibleActions()
         action = rolloutPolicy(possibleMoves)